jwn8175/sp24-cs184-final-project-webpage/final_report.md

 ![image test](./milestone_assets/boat_original.png)

 Our implementation of the filter is mainly based on the technique described in Kyprianidis et al. (2010), where a polynomial function is used to approximate the Gaussian kernel used when computing the weights in each kernel.
 By using a polynomial function to approximate the expensive Gaussian, performance is improved significantly.
+The polynomial function is like so: $$[(x+\zeta) + \eta y^2]^2$$.
+The value $\zeta$ controls how much the sectors overlap at the filter origin (center pixel in the kernel) and $\eta$ controls how much the sectors overlap at their boundaries.
+We set our $\zeta$ and $\eta$ values based on recommendations in Kyprianidis et al., which allowed us to approximate the Gaussian.

 The most challenging part when implementing this filter is reading and understanding the technique proposed by Kyprianidis et al., especially the mathematics in the paper.
 Thankfully Acerola’s Youtube video covering the Kuwahara filter helped greatly with the explanations.

 ### Kuwahara Anisotropic